Sunday, November 7, 2021

 7. How Many More Years

 Two of the tracks, "Moanin' at Midnight" and "How Many More Years" were recorded in July 1951 and issued as a single.
 The remaining tracks were recorded at two sessions in December 1951 and January 1952.
-So I can see this album being released in spring 1952.
+So, I can see this album being released in the spring of 1952.

-One track I didn't include was "Baby Ride with Me (Ridin' in the Moonlight)" which was recorded in May 1951 at Memphis Recording Service.
-This is because he recorded it again in September 1951, and this second version was issued on RPM Records (which issued a total of three of his singles, and later a compilation album).
+One track I didn't include was "Baby Ride with Me (Ridin' in the Moonlight)," which was recorded in May 1951 at Memphis Recording Service.
+This is because he recorded it again in September 1951, and this second version was issued on RPM Records (which issued three of his singles and later a compilation album).

 Some of his early releases were credited to The Howlin' Wolf, so that's what I titled what would have been his debut album.